 How To Make An Engine Run On Water As Fuel?

-Tesla pioneered our greatest hope in this space to date with the development and popularization of battery technology.
-The demand for lithium-ion battery technology is simply growing faster than the supply of lithium can satisfy.
+Tesla pioneered our greatest hope in this space with the development and popularization of battery technology.
+The demand for lithium-ion battery technology is growing faster than the supply of lithium can satisfy.

 So, we need a multi-faceted approach to solve this problem.
 Another solution, the favorite industry to take over from fossil fuels, is hydrogen/water fuel technology not long ago.
 Toyota and Shell are working to develop this industry.

 Hydrogen has three primary obstacles to overcome to become a viable energy source for any industry: Safety, infrastructure, and cost.
-If water fuel cells make it to public roads at scale, the hydrogen needs to be safe and perceived as safe.
+If water fuel cells make it to public roads at scale, the hydrogen must be perceived as safe.

 How to make a saltwater fuel cell?
 The production process of hydrogen is pretty simple.
 It uses a technique called electrolysis to separate water into hydrogen and oxygen.
 The electrolyzer consists of two metal-coated electrodes and a DC power source, which provides a negative and positive charge.
 The rate of production of oxygen and hydrogen depends on the electric current.

 But pure water is not very conductive.
 We need to increase the voltage or conductivity to achieve adequate hydrogen production.
 It’s much more efficient to increase conductivity.
-So an electrolyte, in the form of salt, is often included as a charge carrier.
+So an electrolyte in salt is often included as a charge carrier.
 It is the oldest and most well-established production method for hydrogen.

 How to make an engine run on water as fuel?
 (Water-powered engine)

-When we read our automobile book, we commonly think about a question: How can water be used as fuel?
+When we read our automobile book, we commonly think about How water can be used as fuel?
 Or, How can water be turned into fuel?
-Also, it’s a widespread question we find in our exam papers.
+Also, it’s a general question we find in our exam papers.
 So let’s know about it.

 Electrolysis is splitting water into hydrogen and oxygen by an electric current.
 This current is created by placing two electrodes in the water.
 These electrodes are made of different metals.
 So one is an anode, and the other is a cathode.
 The cathode is where the electric current flows from, and the anode is where it flows to.
 One is considered positive, while the other is negative.